#OPLS2019 Early Bird Registration Opening July 11!

 – International Physical Literacy Association, May, 2014

-Presenters, workshops, schedule and more will be posted as confirmed.
+Presenters, workshops, schedule posted below.

 Click on the Register button and follow the instructions.

-If you need to cancel your registration prior to September 14, 2018, your payment will be refunded minus a $25 administrative fee.
+If you need to cancel your registration prior to October 1, 2019, your payment will be refunded minus a $25 administrative fee.

 OPLS Registration Pricing

-General Registration: $100.00
+General Registration: $99.00

 Student Full Day Fee: $50.00

 *Student card to be shown day of event

 Group Fee: $75.00/person (10+ people)

 For assistance with registration please contact Erica Otaguro at OPLShamilton@gmail.com